 These controversial Spanish islands of Morocco are a reasonably well-kept secret.
 Along with the Spanish enclaves, they offer a very different side of Morocco and an intriguing historical point.

 Did you ever get the chance to catch a sight of the controversial Spanish islands of Morocco?
 Would you make it a reason to travel to Morocco?
 Tell me about your experience in the comments below.

-For more Morocco inspiration, check out my Pinterest board and my 20 things to know before travelling to Morocco.
+For more Morocco inspiration, check out my Morocco packing list and my 20 things to know before travelling to Morocco.
 And after all this road tripping, you are going to Marrakech and Essaouira for some shopping, I have some great tips for successful haggling!